abarbu/objectnet-template-pytorch/README.md

 ```

 ## 1.5 Code structure
-There follows a description of the code structure used for this example.
+There follows a description of the code structure used in this repo.

 *./objectnet_eval.py:*
 - loads the pre-trained model (defined in model-class-name & model-checkpoint file)